Going to the toilet on the trail

 Au Naturel

 For most hikers if you are doing a walk longer than a few kilometres or a few hours then it’s reasonable to assume that at some stage you might need to go to the toilet.
-It doesn’t matter if you are doing a short hike or overnighting – the principles and process are all the same.
+It doesn’t matter if you’re doing a short hike or overnighting – the principles and process are all the same.
 Here is what you need to consider:

 1. Location, location, location.
 Ideally choose a site that is well away from water.
-In the Canberra region the recommended distance is 100 metres to minimise any toilet waste ending up in the drinking water, in other states it varies but it is usually less.
+In the Canberra region the recommended distance is 100 metres to minimise any toilet waste ending up in the drinking water, in other states it varies but it is usually a bit less.
 You should also be well away from your campsite to ensure privacy as well as minimising any odours around your tent.
 Ideally agree with others in your group to a designated area rather than digging holes all over the landscape

-2. Go off trail and be discrete.
-Murphy’s law states that ‘anything that can go wrong will’ and in this case you can almost guarantee that even when you haven’t seen another soul for hours, take a toilet break on the edge of a trail and at least one other person will suddenly appear
+2. Go off-trail and be discrete.
+Murphy’s Law states that ‘anything that can go wrong will’ and in this case you can almost guarantee that even when you haven’t seen another soul for hours, take a toilet break on the edge of a trail and at least one other person will suddenly appear

 Peeing